Edward Joshua Cooper: Politics

 At the 1830 general election, Cooper was returned as one of the two members of parliament (MPs) for County Sligo.
 His family had held one of the two Sligo seats for most of the previous century; his father, who had held the seat until the dissolution, died during the 3 days of polling.

 The county's politics were dominated by the interests of its large Protestant landowners.
-The Wynne family of Hazelwood controlled Sligo Borough, while the county representation reflected the strength of the Coopers, the O'Haras of Annaghmore, and the Percevals of Temple House in County Sligo.
+The Wynne family of Hazelwood controlled Sligo, while the county representation reflected the strength of the Coopers, the O'Haras of Annaghmore, and the Percevals of Temple House in County Sligo.
 At the dissolution, the second Sligo seat was held by Henry King, brother of Viscount Lorton.
 However, these two Protestant Tories were challenged by an independent interest which sought the return of "liberal and enlightened representatives".

 The candidate of the independents was Fitzstephen French of Frenchpark in Roscommon, brother of Arthur French MP.
 Unlike the sitting MPs, French supported Catholic emancipation, and proclaimed his adherence "not to the principles of Whig or Tory, but to the principles of Irishmen".
 As part of the compromise which had secured the enactment of the Roman Catholic Relief Act 1829, the Forty Shilling Freeholders had been disenfranchised.
 However, with the property qualification for voting quintupled to £10, the number of voters in County Sligo fell from over 5,000 to just over 600.
 French's challenge was defeated; King was re-elected with 390 votes, and Cooper topped the poll with 465 votes to French's 116.

-In Parliament, Cooper opposed Earl Grey's reform bill in at its second reading in March 1831, but a few days later he presented a petition from Sligo borough which supported reform.
+In Parliament, Cooper opposed Earl Grey's reform bill in at its second reading in March 1831, but a few days later he presented a petition from Sligo which supported reform.
 In April he presented an anti-reform petition from County Sligo, and voted for the wrecking amendment which sank the bill and brought down the government.
 A few days before the crucial vote he had told the Commons that the bill would cause "the total annihilation of Protestantism, by the increased influence in elections which it gives to the Catholics".